-If your application is running on a Linux system, there are many utilities that you can use to determine how well your server is handling the load.
-The main statistics you should examine are the load average on the server and the available memory while your application is running.
+If your application is running on a Linux® system, there are many utilities that you can use to determine how well your server is handling the load.
+The main statistics that you should examine are the load average on the server and the available memory while your application is running.

-- free: This is a quick and easy monitoring utility that gives you a snapshot view of the amount of available memory on your server.
-Adding the -m switch to the command shows you available memory in megabytes (as opposed to the default kilobytes).
+free: This is a quick and easy-to-use monitoring utility that gives you a snapshot view of the amount of available memory on your server.
+Adding the

-- Top: This utility is useful for more than just checking available memory.
-You can also view the load average on the server, and the processes that are using the most resources on your server.
+top: This utility does more than just check available memory.
+You can also view the load average on the server and the processes that are using the most resources on your server.

 iotopcommand to monitor disk I/O on a per-process basis.

-dstatcommand also shows you the I/O statistics and other information with more versatility than other commands, in terms of reporting.
+dstatcommand shows you the I/O statistics and other information with more versatility than other commands.

-If you use these tools while running your web application and you see an excessive load average or excessive memory usage, you need to tune either your application or choose a more powerful server flavor on which to run it.
-Following are some other tools that you can use to benchmark and monitor your servers and applications.
+If you use these tools while you run your web application and see an excessive load average or excessive memory usage, you either need to tune your application or choose a more powerful server flavor on which to run it.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License